MicrosoftDocs/azure-reference-other/stream-analytics-docs/regexmatch-azure-stream-analytics.md

 ms.date: 08/02/2024
 ---
 # REGEXMATCH
+:white_check_mark: Azure Stream Analytics :white_check_mark: Fabric Eventstream

 Returns the starting position of the first occurrence of a pattern in a specified expression, or 0 if the pattern is not found, on all valid nvarchar(max) data types.
 Pattern is interpreted as single-line, case-insensitive, ECMAScript compatible regular expression.

  ## Syntax